tytydraco/yessleep/out/Passenger_29.md

 "What are you doing," I heard Summer scream as Chelsea unbuckled herself.

 I glanced behind me and saw the two sisters start to scream as luggage fell from the overhead compartments.
 Chelsea was tugging on Summer's belt as they were being buried alive.
-There was chaos everywhere as a piece of carry on struck a guy out cold, wheels first.
+There was chaos everywhere as a piece of carryon struck a guy out cold, wheels first.
 Another had wedged a woman hunched in her seat.
 I could see her gasping as she tried to breathe.
 I saw half an empty milk bottle roll across the floor as the plane banked to the left.

 Kellan and I tried reaching out to help the girls.
 But they were too far away for me to reach.
 Kellan unbuckled himself and started digging through the pieces, tossing them into the aisle.
 The lights flickered on and then off again.
 Enough time for me to see both of the sisters.
 Their backs flat against the thin carpet.
 Eyes wide opened.
 Their mouths twisted in half screams as their necks were bent 45 degrees in opposite directions of one another like a tree.

-I didn't have time to scream as another burst sent people flying.
-I could only see Kellan hit his head on the ceiling, I couldn't hear it as everything came in various states of levitation.
-Some who hadn't properly strapped themselves in were sent flying.
-It was like watching a car crash in slow motion.
+I didn't have time to scream before another burst sent people flying everywhere.
+I saw Kellan hit his head on the ceiling but I couldn't hear it as everything came in various states of levitation.
+Some who hadn't properly strapped themselves in were sent crashing into others.
+It was like watching a car accident in slow motion.
 Bodies acted as rag dolls in the air.
 But it would be passenger 29 who stood up amidst all of this chaos.
 Perfectly balanced.
 In the middle of the aisle.
 Staring straight ahead.
 That scared me the most.

 His eyes were glowing.
 They were white, gray and empty at first.
-Like a dead screen.
+Like a dead computer screen.
 Before they turned a bright deep blue.
 Filling his pupils with tiny rows of white lines that started scrolling back into his head.

 I screamed as the air grew thin, causing me to black out.